SankalpGupta2001/online-quiz/README.md

 6) cd client
 7) npm install
 8) npm start
-9) Now frontend and backend will run in both terminal.
+9) Now frontend and backend will run in both terminals.